lougerard/me/_tabs/experience.md

 ### Student - EPHEC, BE
 February 4, 2019 – February 9, 2019

-Configuration of an enterprise network as part of a course at EPHEC (Network diagrams, cabling, routing, AD, DNS and DHCP services)
+Configuration of an enterprise network as part of a course at EPHEC (Network diagrams, patching, routing, AD, DNS and DHCP services)

 ### Student - Cardiff University, UK
 April 9, 2018 - April 13, 2018